apache/datasketches-website/docs/MajorSketchFamilies.md

 The [sampling/VarOptItemsSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/sampling/VarOptItemsSketch.java) extends the Reservoir family to weighted sampling, additionally providing subset sum estimates from the sample with provably optimal variance.

-This family is currently only available in Java.